 Applying to IB part-time studies

-You can study international business in the Valkeakoski campus, where both the full-time and part-time programmes are arranged.
+International Business full-time programme is arranged at the Valkeakoski campus.
 There is also a business programme in Finnish in our Hämeenlinna campus, Liiketalous, which offers part-time studies too.
-There is a number of universities of applied sciences in Finland where you can study international business.
-But remember, HAMK’s door is always open and welcoming new excited students!
+HAMK’s door is always open and welcoming new excited students!

 Studying in IB part-time programme

 Teachers come from many different countries and they are friendly and supporting.
-Since our campus is a small one, they know the students individually, and therefore it is easier for them to help students and give them opportunities.
 They do care about and pay special attention to each of the students.

-You can read articles about some of our staff members in here.
+You can read articles about some of our staff members here.

 There are different types of courses, but the main thing is that they are in modules.
 That means that you have a readymade pack of courses that go together and it is easier and more efficient to study.

 Teaching method is close to flipped class room so that the student is able to combine his daily work into given assignments.
 The study method requires independence as well as the capability of working in teams.
 And as the studies are online, the student needs a well-working computer and internet connection.

 Can I study IB part-time while working?
 Are there lots of contact lessons?